vermashaurya/vermashaurya.github.io/README.md

 ## Stack

-Built with vanilla HTML, CSS, and JavaScript — no frameworks, no build step.
+Built with vanilla HTML, CSS, and JavaScript

 | Layer | Detail |
 |---|---|